samuel-marsh/Marsh_et-al_2020_scRNAseq_Dissociation_Artifacts/README.md

   5. snRNAseq of surgically resected brain tissue with or without freezing time delay | 10X 3' V3 | 4 samples (n= 2; x2 timepoints per sample) | ([GSEXXXXXX](GSEXXXXXX))

 ### Processed Data
+**Experiments 1-4**
-All processed data files from Cell Ranger Count outputs are available via NCBI GEO.
-Information on Cell Ranger and Genome Version can be found in each GEO record.
+All processed data files from Cell Ranger `count` outputs are available via NCBI GEO.
+Information on Cell Ranger version and Genome/Annotation version can be found in each GEO record.
-There are 3 files per library:
+There are 3 processed data files per library:
   1. GSM\*\_Sample_Name_barcodes.tsv.gz: corresponds to the cell barcodes (i.e. column names).
   2. GSM\*\_Sample_Name_features.tsv.gz: corresponds to the gene identifiers (i.e. row names).
   3. GSM\*\_Sample_Name_matrix.mtx.gz: expression matrix in sparse format.

-### fastq Files
+### Raw fastq Files
-All raw data fastq files can be downloaded from SRA linked from NCBI GEO records.
+All raw data fastq files can be downloaded from SRA linked from NCBI GEO records or from EGA.

 ## ** Scripts to Figures Guides **
 - Add when final version submitted